Poki Fry announces closure after 8 years

-Poki Fry, a go-to restaurant in Hagåtña for fresh poki bowls, tacos and salads, on Friday announced its permanent closure.
+Poki Fry, a go-to restaurant in Hagåtña known for fresh poke bowls, tacos and salads, on Friday announced its permanent closure.

 "We are grateful for being a part of our island community these past eight years.
 Unfortunately, we will be closing our doors permanently and ceasing operations on April 29th, 2022," Poki Fry posted on its social media page.

-Poki Fry co-owners Bryan Duenas and Paul Perez started the original business at the 2014 Liberation Carnival, mostly serving their famous gourmet fries with poki bowls on the side at the time.
+Poki Fry co-owners Bryan Duenas and Paul Perez started the original business at the 2014 Liberation Carnival, mostly serving their famous gourmet fries with poke bowls on the side at the time.

-In 2015, it opened its restaurant in what used to be the locker rooms of the Hagåtña pool, serving more customers with its offerings of fresh tuna, salmon, mahi mahi and marlin poki bowls, plus other dishes.
+In 2015, Poki Fry opened its restaurant in what used to be the locker rooms of the Hagåtña pool, serving more customers with its offerings of fresh tuna, salmon, mahimahi and marlin poke bowls, plus other dishes.

 Two years later, Poki Fry moved to its current Hagåtña location, just up the street from The Venue, complete with a bar and its signature ocean-themed decor and wall art.

-Just like many other restaurants and businesses, Poki Fry had its share of pandemic-induced challenges.
-It's the latest of popular eateries that have folded over the last two years.
+Like many other restaurants and businesses, Poki Fry had its share of pandemic-induced challenges.
+It's the latest popular eatery to have folded over the last two years.

 Poki Fry thanked its valued and loyal restaurant customers.